Malinga to face disciplinary inquiry - Sri Lanka board

-MUMBAI Fast bowler Lasith Malinga will face a disciplinary inquiry by Sri Lanka Cricket for comments he made to the media in breach of his contract, the board announced on Tuesday.
+MUMBAI (Reuters) - Fast bowler Lasith Malinga will face a disciplinary inquiry by Sri Lanka Cricket for comments he made to the media in breach of his contract, the board announced on Tuesday.

 A three-member panel would conduct the inquiry after Malinga twice broke rules by making statements to the media, SLC said in a statement.